Directory

 Instructional Designer/Developer

-Kim Benowski is an instructional designer/developer in the Center for Teaching Innovation (CTI) and co-chair of the Cornell Online Learning Community.
+Kim Benowski is an instructional designer/developer in the Center for Teaching Innovation (CTI) and former co-chair of the Cornell Online Learning Community.
 She creates and consults on innovative and accessible learning experiences with faculty and colleagues across the university.
 Prior to joining the CTI, Kim worked for eCornell and held progressively responsible positions in the corporate sector involving adult education, technologies, and project management.
 She has taught in person, hybrid, and online courses, programs and workshops to professionals on leadership, healthcare, human resource topics, and technology.
 In her doctoral studies, she has explored conditions that impact learning and assisted with research in the University at Buffalo’s neurocognitive science lab.
 She holds a master’s degree in education from Penn State University, a bachelor’s degree in human development from Binghamton University, and an associate’s degree in Business Administration from SUNY Broome.

 Ksenia Ionova